 He is an active member of the South Carolina Cancer Alliance (SCCA), a statewide non-profit organization dedicated to reducing the impact of cancer on all people in South Carolina, is involved in multiple cancer support programs for patients and families in the Upstate region of South Carolina.
 He is Board Certified in Internal Medicine, Hematology and Oncology.

-Julie Martin received her BS in nursing from the University of South Carolina.
-She completed her training as a Nurse Practitioner and received her Master of Science degree from Clemson University.
-She has more than 25 years experience in oncology nursing in inpatient and outpatient settings.
-In addition, Ms. Martin has an extensive research background, having been actively involved in clinical trials through the National Cancer Institute and various pharmaceutical companies.
-She previously served as Manager of Nursing Services overseeing oncology nurses and medical assistants at seven sites of service.
-In addition, she was the Manager of Clinical Research for the Greenville Community Clinical Oncology Program responsible for the research oversight of over 200 patients enrolled annually onto clinical trials covering all adult oncology disease states.
+Julie Martin received her BS in nursing from the University of South Carolina and a Master of Science degree from Clemson University; she is a Board Certified Nurse Practitioner.
+In addition, she received a Doctor of Nursing Practice degree from Chatham University.
+Dr. Martin has more than 30 years experience in oncology nursing in inpatient and outpatient settings and an extensive research background, having been actively involved in clinical trials through the National Cancer Institute and various pharmaceutical companies.
+She has previously served as Manager of Nursing Services overseeing oncology nurses and medical assistants at seven sites of service and as the Manager of Clinical Research for the Greenville Community Clinical Oncology Program responsible for the research oversight of over 200 patients enrolled annually onto clinical trials covering all adult oncology disease states.

-Ms. Martin currently serves as the Director of Clinical Services and Operations for ITOR.
-Serving as a sub-investigator, she is instrumental in the design and implementation of Phase 1 and Biosafety Level 2 clinical research protocols, review and interpretation of clinical data and the overall drug development process.
-Ms. Martin is a published investigator in the field of drug toxicity and is committed to advancing the profession of oncology nursing as she provides lectures on a number of topics for the continuing education of nurses.
+Dr. Martin currently serves as the Director of Cancer Research.
+As a sub-investigator in ITOR, she is instrumental in the design and implementation of Phase 1 and Biosafety Level 2 clinical research protocols, review and interpretation of clinical data and the overall drug development process.
+Dr. Martin is a published investigator in the field of drug toxicity and is committed to advancing the profession of oncology nursing as she provides lectures on a number of topics for the continuing education of nurses.